Hristo Yanev: International career

 Yanev received his first call-up to the senior team in Hristo Stoichkov's first game in charge of Bulgaria in 2004.
 On 18 August he made his debut, replacing Marian Hristov as a second-half substitute in a 1–1 friendly draw against Ireland at Lansdowne Road Stadium.
 Two weeks later, on 4 September, Yanev scored his first international goal in a 3–1 win over Iceland in a 2006 World Cup qualifier.
 On 13 October, he scored the second goal in Bulgaria's 4–1 win over Malta in Sofia.

 Two years later, on 9 May 2006, Yanev netted his third goal for the senior team as he scored the winning strike in a 2–1 victory over Japan in a game of the Kirin Cup.

 Coaching career

 During the winter break of the 2014–15 season, Yanev was appointed head coach of Minyor Pernik, whom at that time were participating in the South-West V Group.
 He officially debuted his coaching career on 1 March 2015 at Minyor's thrashing 4–1 over Germanea Sapareva Banya.

 In the summer of 2015, he was approached by the financially troubled CSKA Sofia, who were sent off to the V Group after the club's failure to obtain a license for the upcoming season in the first division.
+On 25 May 2016, he led CSKA Sofia to winning the 2015–16 Bulgarian Cup, becoming the first third-division club to record such an achievement.

 On 17 September 2016, Yanev was appointed as manager of Neftochimic Burgas.
 He couldn't save the team from relegation and left the team in June 2017 after the final relegation play-off against Vitosha Bistritsa.
 Neftochimic's sporting director questioned his integrity and lack of responsibility.